 The old Italians had no compunction about subordinating youngsters to the periphery of family gatherings.
 I believe this is because, at that time, most families raised their own children.
 Mothers spent many hours feeding, dressing, teaching, bathing, and disciplining their children.
 They had no misgivings regarding the state of their children’s maturity and they certainly felt no anxiety banishing children to the backyard, basement, playroom, or children’s table during family gatherings.
 Because mothers knew first hand their offspring had no idea what was “good for them,” or what they should be “exposed to,” or what was in their “best interest,” they seldom considered children’s opinions.
 They rightly gave children what they felt was needed, not what the children wanted.

-My cousin and I belong to a “lost generation” that as children were regarded by elders as subordinate.
-But now that we’re adults, we’re required to consider children first, or suffer the consequences of the “Political Correctness Police”.
+My cousin and I belong to a “lost generation.”
+As children, we were regarded by elders as subordinate.
+Now that we are the adults, we’re required to consider children first, or suffer the consequences of the “Political Correctness Police”.
 Consequently, we have never experienced a time when our wishes were regarded as “the most important.”
-As children, we were taught to respect and defer to elders, but now as adults, we’re socially pressured to consider children’s wants and needs first.
+As children, we were taught to respect and defer to elders, now as adults, we’re socially pressured to consider children’s wants and needs first.

 The knowledge of this irony, coupled with the perspective that comes from spanning these two distinct social periods enables my cousin and me to completely understand Cheech’s frustration.
 Cheech realized, maybe for the first time, that he lost his position in the family hierarchy to two small children.
 My cousin and I laugh, at his frustration; a frustration we’ve knows for a long time.
 Maybe it’s worse to have had privilege and lost it than to have never have experienced it at all.